Change is scary.

 Among its top features are:

-Among Wrike’s integrations are Salesforce, Microsoft Teams, Google Drive, Gmail, Outlook, JIRA, Slack, Dropbox, and many more.
+Some of Wrike’s integrations are with Salesforce, Microsoft Teams, Google Drive, Gmail, Outlook, JIRA, Slack, Dropbox, and many more.

 - Business – $24.80 user/month